 Call out the advantages you have in life so that your competitors don’t discover them first.
 The chances of your advantages being used as excuses for your success increase when your competitors figure out the advantages you possess by themselves.
 If you call those advantages out, you serve to nullify the power of them being utilized as excuses against you.

 The reason why calling them out first nullifies the chances of your advantages being used as excuses, is because people don’t expect someone like you to be introspective.
 Your act of calling out your own advantages places your competitors in a tough spot.
 If they agree with your observation, they will inherently label you as introspective and thoughtful.
+They’d naturally want to question if the advantages you voice are true.
+The blatant, open, and honest truth in that regard thereby, will be met with skepticism, rather than viciously sought out and believed.
 If they disagree with your analysis of yourself, they’d label your advantages as nonexistent.
 Either way, they won’t be able to use your advantages against you, if you call them out first yourself.